dailystory/docs/articles/emails/index.md

 {
-title: 'Email Marketing',
+title: 'DailyStory Email Marketing',
 description: 'DailyStory email marketing'
 }
 # DailyStory Email Marketing
 Email Marketing sends targeted and personalized email to your [Segments](/segments) and [Contacts](/contacts) in a [Campaign](/campaigns).
-Emails are either sent based on a [Schedule](/campaigns/schedules) or a [Workflow](/campaigns/workflows).
+Emails are sent based on a [Schedule](/campaigns/schedules) or a [Workflow](/campaigns/workflows).
+You can also send individual emails.

 DailyStory tracks and attributes delivery, bounces, opens, clicks, and optouts automatically.

-Unless otherwise specified, email is sent by DailyStory from an @dailystory.net email address.
+Unless otherwise configured, email is sent by DailyStory from an @dailystory.net email address.
 However, it is strongly recommend that you configure a custom domain to allow DailyStory to send email securely on your behalf or leverage DailyStory's [Mailgun](/integrations/mailgun), SendGrid or PostMark integrations.

-> Enabling DailyStory to send email from your domain name increases the likelihood that your email is successfully delivered.
-Otherwise, your email send address will appear as `sales@[your domain].com on behalf of @dailystory.net`
+> Enabling DailyStory to send email securely from your domain increases the likelihood that your email is successfully delivered.
+Otherwise, your sending email address will appear as `[your name]@[your domain].com on behalf of @dailystory.net`

 This guide provides a list of resources to help you get started with DailyStory email.